Home » Veggie cake recipes » The Original Veggie Cakes Recipe

 Veggie cakes FAQ’s

-This recipe has lived on my blog for about 11 years.
+This recipe has lived on my blog for nearly 13 years.
 In that time, many things have changed (like the availability of gluten-free flour).
 Here a few answers to the most commonly asked questions about Pook’s Pantry veggie cakes.

 Can I freeze them?